Kriti-59/Tic-Tac-Toe/README.md

 2. Navigate to the project directory: cd Tic-Tac-Toe

-3.Open index.html in your web browser.
+3. Open index.html in your web browser.